 It's good to see Toyota continually improving and not being stuck in their ways.
 An Andon cord doesn't have to be a cord.

-Here is the full video that Automotive News shows, with Steve St. Angelo and Gary Convis of Toyota (at the time) explaining how this works and, more importantly, the philosophy behind it:
+Here is the full video that Automotive News shows, with Steve St. Angelo and Gary Convis of Toyota (at the time) explaining how this works and, more importantly, the philosophy behind it (the video is no longer available). :-(

 That philosophy should be the same with buttons.